 FamilySearch has an extensive microfilm collection of notarial records, mostly from Manila (1700–1970).
 A notary would create these records when an individual employed him to make a document official.
 These, too, can be challenging—especially without a good command of Spanish—but they may unlock family history clues unavailable elsewhere.

-The Bureau of Records Management holds probate records from the Spanish period, and some are microfilmed and indexed at the FHL.
+The Records Management Services Division holds probate records from the Spanish period, and some are microfilmed and indexed at the FHL.
 More-recent probate records tend to be rare.
 FamilySearch has filmed many land records from each province, as well as indexes to land transactions published in the Manila Gazette.

 A variety of censuses, dating to the Spanish colonial period, also are helpful; these include both civil and church enumerations.
 To find microfilmed census records in the FamilySearch online catalog, look under the locality.
 You’ll have the best luck if your ancestors lived in the Luzon and Central Visayas regions.